Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

-Period of lack of artistic inspiration are common phases for every artist, however, all of us that love to be creative, suffer quite a bit from these stages.
+Periods of low artistic inspiration are common for every artist; however, these phases can cause us artists to suffer.
 We feel like we’ll never be able to create anything good in our lives, ever again.

-When that happens to me, I would like it to end immediately, but at the same time, I’m afraid to go back to my easel and face a potential failure.
+When that happens to me, I want it to end immediately—but at the same time, I’m afraid to go back to my easel and face a potential failure.

 1. Keep Your Art Supplies and Tools Easily Accessible